fovezea/EDM-power/README.md

 Run `idf.py -p PORT flash monitor` to build, flash and monitor the project.

 (To exit the serial monitor, type ``Ctrl-]``.)

-See the [Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for full steps to configure and use ESP-IDF to build projects.